It turns out that

 room from which he’s singing very live)

-window is open just so (the window that is,
+window is open just so (the window that,

 which Mister Robert Smith is crooning!
 Never lose

-sight!), the room he is singing within these 5 stories
+sight!) that the room in which he is singing within these

 tastic and everything in between – of the